rmondini/insight-project/README.md

 The code uses the following external libraries: BeautifulSoup, Numpy, Pandas, Nltk, Gensim, Scikit-Learn, Matplotlib, Plotly, Dash.

 The order in which the notebooks should be run is the same order in which they were listed in the previous section.
-As already mentioned, in order to save the user some time the files generated in `p0-booking-reviews-scraping.ipynb` and needed by subsequent notebooks have been included in the `datasets` folder (as well as the manually-annotated dataset needed in `p2-reviews-topic-extraction.ipynb`).
+As mentioned, in order to save the user time the files generated in `p0-booking-reviews-scraping.ipynb` and needed by subsequent notebooks have already been included in the `datasets` folder (as well as the manually-annotated dataset needed in `p2-reviews-topic-extraction.ipynb`).